SiddarthNarayanan01/digit_recog/README.md

 I used Pygame to display a canvas where the user could draw a digit, and the model would try to predict the digit.
 Given the intended digit, the model will then train on the drawn image if it is mispredicted.

-This is all run in a recurring loop, which effectively means that this is a self-learning model that constantly fits on new digit images.
+This is all run in a recurring loop, which effectively means that this is a continuous-learning model that constantly fits on new digit images.

 ## Technical Considerations